Backseat Freestyle: Release and commercial performance

 "Backseat Freestyle" was released as the third single from Good Kid, M.A.A.D City, debuting in the United Kingdom on Zane Lowe's BBC Radio 1 show on October 15, 2012.
 The song was posted on Hit-Boy's Twitter the same day.
 Following its single release, it entered and peaked at number 79 on the UK Singles Chart, dropping off the chart after one week.
 In the United States, "Backseat Freestyle" peaked at number six on the Billboard Bubbling Under Hot 100 singles chart following the release of Good Kid, M.A.A.D City on October 22, 2012.
 It also peaked at numbers 29 and 22 respectively on the Hot R&B/Hip-Hop Songs and Rap Songs charts.
 Beyond the Anglosphere, the single peaked at number 81 on the Belgian Ultratip chart.

 On June 8, 2018, "Backseat Freestyle" was certified platinum by the Recording Industry Association of America (RIAA) with a 1,000,000 certified units in the US.
-On August 2, 2019, it was award a silver certification by the British Phonographic Industry (BPI) for 200,000 certified units in the UK.
+On August 2, 2019, it was awarded a silver certification by the British Phonographic Industry (BPI) for 200,000 certified units in the UK.